Read about how one suburb created a community garden that demonstrates a permaculture response to land repair, community fellowship, and growing food.

 Identifying the need for a Community Garden

-Our neighbors seemed to keep to themselves, even though we live on postage-stamp sized lots.
-We all drive to the grocery (0.4 mi./0.6 km) because it’s not a safe or pleasant walk.
+Our neighbors seemed to keep to themselves, even though we lived on postage-stamp sized lots.
+We drove to the grocery (0.4 miles) because it wasn’t a safe or pleasant walk.

 My selfish goal was to meet like-minded people, all while doing something I enjoyed that added value to the community.

 Finding Land for a Community Garden

-The location I had in mind was flat, cleared, highly visible and accessible.
-It was near the Floral Paradise Gardens, where master gardeners worked with volunteers to maintain a carefully groomed space.
-Cut-flower greenhouses once blanketed the township, and Floral Paradise is a memorial to that legacy.
+The location I had in mind was flat, sunny, visible from the road, and had good accessibility and parking.
+It was on the land of a public floral garden, where master gardeners worked with volunteers to maintain a carefully groomed space.
+Cut-flower greenhouses once blanketed the township, and this garden was a memorial to that legacy.

-The community garden would bring more people to flower gardens, while the flowers would attract pollinators to the vegetable garden.
+The community garden would bring people to the flower gardens, while the flowers would attract pollinators to the vegetable garden.
 In my mind, bringing them together was a win-win.

-The day started with a lot of hope.
-However, they informed me that “there wasn’t enough demand and there wasn’t enough human power in the parks department to run a community garden.”
+However, in the end, they informed me that “there wasn’t enough demand and there wasn’t enough human power in the parks department to run a community garden.”
 Most importantly, they thought the vegetable garden would detract from the beauty of the flower gardens.

 Perhaps they viewed my garden idea to be in competition with the flower garden?
 Or did they consider a community garden to be associated with poverty and the inner city (as many suburban communities do)?

 Build Your Tribe First If You Can